0x00pf/programming4wannabes/README.md

+**Note that this repository has been archived.
+Thanks for your interest**
 # Programming course for Wannabes
 This repo contains the _Programming for Wannabes_ series originally published in 0x00sec.org.
 I'm just putting this all together to be able to see everything at once.